9 Bridges to GIS software

 - Its convenience functions to support the access of the online help, R named arguments and automatic default value retrieval.
 Please note that rgrass7 inspired the latter two features.

-However, there are use cases when you certainly should use one of the other R-GIS bridges.
+By all means, there are use cases when you certainly should use one of the other R-GIS bridges.

 Therefore, to use the complete set of SAGA and GRASS functions, stick with RSAGA and rgrass7.